 Some ceramics can withstand considerable thermal shock whilst others are more prone.
 Pre heating or gentle temperature gradients are always a good idea if possible as this will help increase the life of the ceramic.

 In situations where you need high temperature, chemical, wear or electrical properties then ceramics will often out perform metal parts.
 In many cases the ceramic will also prove to be more cost effective in these environments.

-Sign up to get informative Anderman Ceramics news and updates delivered to your inbox.
+Sign up to get informative Anderman Ceramics updates delivered to your inbox.

 You can unsubscribe from this information at any time.